TimHanewich/centauri/readme.md

 ![preview_gif](https://i.imgur.com/mqoN9kG.gif)

-To see how *Centauri* was made and watch it in action,, click below:
+To see how *Centauri* was made and watch it in action, click below:
 [![demo video](https://i.imgur.com/Hi0yzIR.png)](https://www.youtube.com/watch?v=4ocy2szvcbM)

 ## In This Project